Village Style House - Interior Design Basics

 • Opt for wood, stone, linen, and wool wherever possible.
 Mix weathered finishes with new for depth.
 Pick handmade ceramics or woven baskets for visual interest - they echo village craftsmanship and bring inviting variety to your rooms.

-• Display family photos, woven rugs, or pottery on open shelves.
-Hang simple curtains and layer textures - perhaps a knit blanket over the sofa.
-Use soft lighting from table lamps or wall sconces for that gentle, welcoming glow.
+• Consider using open shelves to display family photos or a collection of handmade pottery.
+Hang simple curtains and perhaps drape a knitted blanket over the couch.
+Use soft lighting from table lamps or wall sconces to achieve that warm, inviting look.

 • Keep modern touches subtle.
 Try sleek lighting or minimal hardware to update the space, but blend them with aged woods or vintage art.
 Balance is key – let the traditional framework lead, with modern notes as supporting accents.